katjam/tech-exeter-try-elm/PITCHME.md

 - don't need trailing commas to eliminate bad diffs
 @ulend

-- html nodes - e.g. button [] []

 Note:
-- Elm primarily designed for making UIs so not surprising that there is good support for what ew traditionally think of as html elements - in elm they are nodes.
 - Show the code looking like js then - Show how elm-format snaps into shape... so if it takes your muscle memory a while to retrain - don't worry.
 Like prettier but without the arguments over spaces, tabs and semicolons.
+- Elm primarily designed for making UIs so not surprising that there is good support for what we traditionally think of as html elements - in elm they are nodes.

 ---
-## Quick scenaro
+## Quick scenario

 IMAGE - client with button presser.
 ELM coder no problem.
 JS getting - which framework to choose?